ErreurDeSyntaxe/foundations-rps/README.md

 # Lessons

--The backend in difficult but more logical (?)
+-The backend is difficult but more logical (?)

 # Diary